 NOTE: I’m not talking about Constitutionalists, Classical Liberals, or Conservative Libertarians here!
 I said above that I’m going to generalize and that is what I’m doing.

 UPDATE: Now in the years 2019-2022, A growing number of conservatives seem to have become more Libertarian with regard to acceptance around sexuality, drugs, religion, and war.

 Both of those points of view share the idea that it is okay to take people’s property against their will or otherwise control people (coercion) in order to fund the team’s favorite kind of “protection”.
 I ask you to look through your beliefs and see that both “sides” want similar things and both put forth “solutions” that rely on coercion.
 Guess what?
 It is possible to work toward a world where we do not legitimize coercion of any kind.
 This article and the videos there show a few of many potential well worked-out solutions.

 If you are a Republican or Democrat, you want the same thing as those you deride, with your only differences being the methodology you favor!

 Also, you are both willing to give up some of your own freedom and sacrifice the freedom of others in order to enact your favorite means to achieve those ends.
 Whatever “team” you are on, you support a system allowing for exceptions and contradictions to your principles and both are intolerant of those with differing views:

 “We want you to be free to do what you want with your body BUT not your words and property/money, which we know better than you how to use.”

 “We want you to be free to do what you want with your words and property/money BUT not your body, which we know better how you should use.”

 Pragmatic vs. Principled

-Both left and right propose [attempts at] pragmatic or “practical” solutions, as opposed to principled.
+Systems such as the political left and right propose [attempts at] what they see as pragmatic or “practical” solutions, as opposed to principled.
 On the surface that may sound effective.
 To be fair, the “right” has moved some toward more principle-based solutions.